 Jesus warned that false prophets would come on the scene and deceive ‘even the elect’ with signs and wonders.
 (Matt 24:24)

-Even though this is the extreme scenario, Jesus’ warning is a reminder that accurate predictions, signs, miracles or spiritual experiences do not of themselves validate a prophetic word or ministry.
+Even though this is an extreme scenario, Jesus’ warning is a reminder that accurate predictions, signs, miracles or spiritual experiences including angelic visitations, do not of themselves validate a prophetic word or ministry.

 Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
 (1 John 4:1-2)